Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 Table of Contents

 After a lot of careful deliberation, you’re finally on the verge of going from Sitecore to WordPress for your enterprise CMS and customer experience (CX) needs.
+This is a significant cms migration that requires careful planning, assessment of your current site functionality, and a clear understanding of the process to ensure a seamless transition.

 But if you’re still a bit on the fence about your decision to migrate from Sitecore to WordPress, or need a quick refresher on why the switch is a wise decision, remember that WordPress: